freitasbruno/arcollab/log1.md

 ### Install Neo4j

 Although I installed it this particular project will not be using a SQL database, but a Graph database instead.
-Read about the installation steps [here] (https://neo4j.com/docs/operations-manual/current/installation/linux/debian/).
+Read about the installation steps [here](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/).